martin-eden/doc.zip/readme.txt

 This is a documentation for .zip files format.
 Both in .txt and .pdf formats.

 .pdf versions was created by me for easy printing.
-Not sure it needs license.
+Not sure if they need license.

 Text authorship should belong to InfoZip.